-Do they seal all windows and doors, lines and roof holes?
+1. Do you seal all windows and doors, lines, and roof holes?

 Find out the management company’s policy for sealing all open areas like doors, windows, soffits, roof lines and holes so you are aware of how they manage extermination problems and prevention.
 Do the outside doors appear to close tightly?
 Do the windows close tightly?

-Do they have a professional exterminator on call?
+2. Do you have a professional exterminator on call?

-A good management company has an on-call professional exterminator that is available to quickly respond to reported problems, and performs routine preventive services several times a month for the apartment community.
-Preventing problems from occurring, and quick action by a trained professional exterminator can prevent a mice problem from spreading and recurring.
+A good management company has an on-call professional exterminator that is available to quickly respond to reported problems and performs routine preventive services several times a month for the apartment community.
+Preventing problems from occurring, and quick action by a trained professional exterminator can prevent a mouse problem from spreading and recurring.

 Damaged or poorly built buildings are likely to have structural issues and holes, which are exactly the kind of spaces mice need to get into apartments.
 Look for visible signs of damage like missing siding, small gaps when the exterior doors close.
 You don’t need to be an expert to see if the building looks to be in good condition and well-maintained.

-Does the management company have a reputation of being responsive to complaints?
+6. Does the management company have a reputation for being responsive to complaints?

 Nobody wants to share their living space with mice, so will the apartment company do what it takes to get rid of the source to prevent a future issue?
 A management company that does a poor job in servicing general maintenance complaints likely does a poor job in resolving mice problems.

-Finally, you, as a tenant, must be willing to do everything possible to eliminate the problem by keeping the house clean, keeping food in tightly closed containers, cleaning floors, and taking out your trash regularly.
+Finally, you, as a tenant, must be willing to do everything possible to eliminate the problem of mice entering the apartment by keeping the house clean, keeping food in tightly closed containers, cleaning floors, and taking out your trash regularly.